rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 Treasurer       | -             | 1 academic term
 Secretary       | -             | -

-“Year level” is counted by the lower of [A] years enrolled at least part-time in a higher-education institution post high school graduation, or [B] by RIT credits obtained following the scale published by the RIT Office of the Registrar.
+“Year level” is counted by the lower of [A] years enrolled at least part-time in a higher-education institution post high school graduation, or [B] by credits obtained at the Rochester Institute of Technology following the scale published by the Rochester Institute of Technology's Office of the Registrar.

 “Prior Involvement” refers to the number of complete academic terms during which the candidate served as a Primary Officer or Committee Head.
 In the event a candidate has not previously served as a Primary Officer or Committee Head, two complete academic terms during which the candidate served as a Mentor with the society may be substituted to serve as one term of “Prior Involvement”.
 No more than one term of “Prior Involvement” earned through mentorship may be substituted as the requirements for any office.

-All Primary Officers must be enrolled as full or part-time Software Engineering students attending classes at the RIT campus in Rochester, NY.
+All Primary Officers must be enrolled as Software Engineering students at the Rochester Institute of Technology in Henrietta, New York, United States and not be on co-op.

 Candidates for President and Vice President must both plan to remain enrolled and on-campus for the entire academic year for which they are to serve.